 The diya captures the essence of Empower Her Network’s mission – to be a guiding light for survivors of human trafficking.
 We dedicate ourselves to these amazing individuals so they can overcome the darkness they have faced and to create a new life of light, hope, and prosperity.

-I am overjoyed that this timeless symbol which has helped and inspired so many people will continue to do so at Empower Her Network.
+many people will continue to do so at Empower Her Network.